 —General Manager, Asteron Insurance

 “I have been flooded this morning with compliments on the event.
-People were so engaged, and I honestly think we could have fielded questions and discussions for another hour!!!”
+People were so engaged, and I honestly think we could have fielded questions for another hour!!!”

-—Head of Innovation, leading startup and corporate accelerator
+—Head of Innovation, RocketSpace (startup and corporate accelerator)

 Audiences include executives and professionals, leaders, their teams, C-suite members, board members, and other high-potential people in business, government and non-profits worldwide.

-Media: The New York Times, The Economist, CNN, Fox News, ABC, NPR, Huffington Post, LA Times, Entrepreneur magazine, USA Today, and more
+Media: The New York Times, Wall Street Journal, The Economist, CNN, Fox News, ABC, NPR, Huffington Post, LA Times, Entrepreneur magazine, Financial Times, USA Today, and more

-Categories include Leadership, Strategy, Entrepreneurship, Innovation, Growth, Performance, Failure, Management, Business Model Innovation, Corporate Culture, and Change Management.
+Categories include Entrepreneurship, Innovation, Leadership, Strategy, Growth, Failure, Management, Business Model Innovation, Corporate Culture, and Change Management.

 Contact Mark here to inquire about his availability.